 Agent commands.
 Your AI agent uses this node in workflows.
 You don’t configure it directly.

 The LLM node calls AI models using Simon Willison’s llm library.
+Use it when a step needs reasoning — summarization, classification, extraction, anything a Python expression can’t handle.
 It supports multiple providers (OpenAI, Anthropic, Google, local models) through a unified interface.

 Parameters